KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 The first thing I did was spend some time looking at different TIL implementations hosted on GitHub.
 My intention was not to adopt another person's solution outright, but to get a general idea of what approaches people had taken, and perhaps, why.
 Ultimately, I wanted to take code apart and go through my own process of discovery and learning, so that I would fully understand how what I was using worked.
 I also wanted to create an implementation unique to my own needs, including features incorporated specifically for 100 Days of Code.

 The upside of looking at different TIL implementations and trying them out right away was that it got me experimenting.
-The downside was that I overlooked an important performance issue.
+The downside was that I overlooked a potentially important performance issue.
 See the "[What I Learned About Performance](https://github.com/KatherineMichel/portfolio/blob/master/regular-blog-posts/til-100-days-of-code-version.md#what-i-learned-about-performance)" section for more information about that.

 I considered four major approaches implemented in Python: